Shilo/SD2-Caffeine-Mod/README.md

 - Todo

 ## Disclaimer
+> © 2020 CaffeineMod.com Shilo. © 2020 AN Productions | poxpower.
+All rights reserved.
-All code and rights belong to their respective owners: AN Productions, Poxpower, Armor Games Studios or other.
+All code and rights belong to their respective owners: Shilo, AN Productions, Poxpower, Armor Games Studios or other.
 I take no credit for any of the original code and assets.
 Use this mod at your own risk: I am not responsible for any results of using this mod.
 By using this mod, you agree to the above terms.